Eco-hotel Tip in Minca

 6 Must do’s

-1. Relax in a mega hammock at hostal Sierra Minca (Casa Elemento)
+1. Relax in the iconic giant hammocks at hostal Sierra Minca (Casa Elemento)

-You don’t have to stay at the hostal to relax in the mega hammocks of hostal Sierra Minca (formerly Casa Elemento), high in the mountains above Minca.
-With a day pass, you can stay as long as you want.
-You get there by mototaxi.
-A mototaxi is quite relaxing, because it is a tough 3-hour hike uphill.
+You don’t have to stay at the hostal to relax in the giant hammocks of hostal Sierra Minca (formerly Casa Elemento).
+With a day pass, you can stay as long as you want in the hostal high in the mountains above Minca.
+You can get there with a 30 minute ride by mototaxi.
+If you would decide to walk, it’s a tough 3-hour hike uphill.

 -Around 9 a.m., when it is still nice and quiet